JonZeolla/Presentations/2017-01-12_SCIS/README.md

 * Java
   * If you want to do big data stuff, you really should know some Java.
 It's very predominent.
   * There are **so** many tutorials available online for free, but just for fun, [here's one explicitly](http://docs.oracle.com/javase/tutorial/).
+* Scala
+  * Scala is similarly popular with big data software, especially because it is so tighly integrated with Java.
+    * Scala runs on the JVM.
+Java and Scala classes can be freely mixed, no matter whether they reside in different projects or in the same.
+    * Java libraries, frameworks and tools are all available.
+Build tools like ant or maven, IDEs like Eclipse, IntelliJ, or Netbeans, frameworks like Spring or Hibernate all work seamlessly with Scala.
+  * Here's a [tour](http://docs.scala-lang.org/tutorials/tour/tour-of-scala.html) of Scala.
 * Python
   * Packages
     * [pandas](http://pandas.pydata.org/)